testingisdocumenting/webtau/webtau-docs/znai/release-notes/1.43/add-2021-07-19-static-server-override.md

-* added overrides and slow down to static server
+* Added overrides and slow down to static server